In Abbey Murphy, Gophers have an Olympian and chief agitator

 "Abbey brings a lot of energy to our team, for sure,'' Gophers coach Brad Frost said.
 "She is somebody that you want on your own team and that you just hate to play against.
 You can see coaches and players on other teams cursing her out because she just brings that out of them.
 She has been incredible here for us this year.''

-Murphy didn't shy away when asked about her role as a verbal agitator, a player that can get under an opponent's skin and mess with their mind.
+Murphy didn't shy away when asked about her role as a verbal agitator, a player that can get under an opponent's skin and mess with her mind.

 "I try to,'' she said.
 "I feel like it's part of the game.
 But obviously, the most important thing is just going out and scoring goals and winning.''